hbrobotics/ros_arduino_bridge/README.md

 sensor might be polled at 20 times per second.
 The *type* must be one of those listed (case sensitive!).
 The default *direction* is input so to define an output pin, set the direction explicitly to output.
-In the example above, the Arduino LED (pin 13) will be blinked on and off at a rate of 2 times per second.
+In the example above, the Arduino LED (pin 13) will be turned on and off at a rate of 2 times per second.

 _Setting Drivetrain and PID Parameters_